 - A full-time employee at your company must complete the following SECOR courses (Note: it does not have to be one person completing all three courses, each course can be divided among several employees):

-- Standard First Aid (SFA)
+- Standard two-day First Aid (Intermediate)*

 - One of the industry-specific safety training classes

-- Construction Safety Training System (CSTS)
+- Construction Safety Training System (CSTS) 2020

-- Roadbuilders’ Safety Training System (RSTS)
+- Roadbuilders’ Safety Training System (RSTS) 2022

-- Electrical Safety Training System (ESTS)
+- Electrical Safety Training System (ESTS) 2021

 - Pipeline Construction Safety Training (PCST)

-SECOR Continuing Education
+SECOR™ Continuing Education

-It is the company’s responsibility to be up-to-date with the SECOR training requirements at the time of evaluation.
+It is the company’s responsibility to be up to date with the SECOR training requirements at the time of evaluation.

-Anyone in the company, the assessor or someone else, can then choose to attend any ACSA accredited course every three years to be eligible.
 If an external assessor is chosen, the company will still need to have on the payroll a full-time employee holding the required training.